 A former elite athlete, Grant competed in the NCAA Division I Men's Ice Hockey Championship Game and played professionally in Europe, before launching a management career that included a partnership with the legendary sports promoter Dennis Arthur Murphy, representing professional athletes across Europe, producing some of the largest and most prestigious amateur sporting events in North America and launching a successful Entertainment Company.

-Grant currently serves as the managing director of Slater Brothers Entertainment, a full service film acquisition, sales and production company.
+Grant currently serves as the managing director of Slater Brothers Entertainment, a full service consulting and content company.
 Since the company’s launch in 2009, the brothers have been involved in the financing, production or distribution of dozens of films.
 Recent films include the multi-million dollar feature with Director Andy Fickman.
 Other films include King of Killers starring Frank Grillo, She’s in Portland starring Minka Kelly, and the recently wrapped dramatic feature, Odd Man Rush, starring Jack Mulhern.

 Grant is also the founder of The Hamilton New York International Film Festival (www.hnyiff.com).
 The festival is entering its 15th season and is rated “Top 100 Best Reviewed Festival” by Filmfreeway, the world’s leading film submission platform representing over 10000 Film Festivals across the globe.